Disguises and masquerades ∙

 REFLECT & PRAY

-It is a sobering reality to recognize that the kingdom of God will often have weeds growing among the beneficial crops.
+What a frightening and sobering reality to recognize that the kingdom of God will often have weeds growing among the beneficial crops.
 We must be on the alert.

-Father, help us to be alert to those who masquerade as something they are not, and wear disguises.
+Father help us to be discerning and alert to those who wear disguises and who masquerade as something they are not.
 Protect us from evil.

 The enemy of our souls, Satan, disguises himself as an angel of light.
-Angels of light are shining angels.
-Angels of light are dazzling, vibrant, attractive, and exciting.
+Angels of light, shining angels, are dazzling, vibrant, attractive, and exciting.

 His minions also are bedazzling, disguising themselves as servants of righteousness and apostles of Christ.
 Think about it.
-The Father’s servants are often plain, dull, drab, unremarkable, average, and nondescript.
+The Father’s servants are often plain, dull, drab, unremarkable, average, even nondescript.
+What an anomaly!

 1 Corinthians 1:26-28